ianczm/segp-moodle-peerassess/docs/dev.md

 ### Set Up Database User

-Start all the servers then go to `http://localhost` to load the XAMPP welcome page.
+Start all the servers then go to `http://localhost` in your Windows browser to load the XAMPP welcome page.

 Access the phpMyAdmin dashboard and create a new database user with details: